nicktehrany/website/website/content/IN4191 Notes/Lecture3.md

 p(C=3)=p(K=k_1)*p(P=a)+p(K=k_2)*(P=a)+p(K=k_3)*p(P=b)=0.2625\\
 p(C=4)=p(K=k_1)*p(P=b)+p(K=k_2)*(P=c)+p(K=k_3)*p(P=a)=0.2125}$$

-As can be seen all ciphertext are almost uniformly distributed.
+As can be seen ciphertexts are almost uniformly distributed.
 Based of this we can compute the conditional probability that c is the ciphertext given plaintext m with

 $$p(C=c|P=m)=\sum_{k:m=d_k(c)}p(K=k)$$